Alive Again (Cher song)

 "Alive Again" is a song performed by American singer-actress Cher from her twenty-fourth studio album, Living Proof.
-It was released as a third and final European single from the album on June 11, 2002 by WEA, while the song remains unreleased in North America.
+It was released as a third and final European single from the album on June 11, 2002 by WEA; it was not released as a single in North America.
 The song has never been performed live.
-The song had received positive reviews from music critics, but its commercial response was limited and quite poor in some European countries.
+"Alive Again" received positive reviews from music critics, but its commercial response in Europe was limited.
 It managed to chart in Germany and Switzerland.

 Background

-"Alive Again" was written by Nick Bracegirdle, Ray Hedges and Tracy Ackerman, while it was produced by Bracegirdle and Hedges.
-The song was featured on Cher's album Living Proof.
+"Alive Again" was written by Nick Bracegirdle, Ray Hedges and Tracy Ackerman, with production by Bracegirdle and Hedges.
+The song was featured on Cher's album Living Proof (2001) and on international editions of The Very Best of Cher (2003).
+Sal Cinquemani from Slant Magazine described the song as a "trance anthem."

-In 2002, "Alive Again" was used as the official German Olympic winter plays song in Salt Lake City.
-American fashion retailer Abercrombie & Fitch, used "Alive Again" in their Spring 2009 playlist.
-"Alive Again" featured on the international release of The Very Best of Cher.
-Sal Cinquemani called this song "trance anthem."
+ARD, Germany's public broadcaster, selected "Alive Again" as the theme for their coverage of the 2002 Winter Olympics in Salt Lake City.
+In 2009, American fashion retailer Abercrombie & Fitch included the song in their Spring 2009 playlist.